Maximize your workouts with hormone-focused training tips

 The key players for performance are testosterone, growth hormone, and cortisol.
 Testosterone drives muscle protein synthesis, the process your body uses to build new muscle tissue.
 Growth hormone supports tissue repair and fat metabolism.
 Cortisol, often called the “stress hormone,” helps you respond to hard training but can break down muscle and disrupt sleep when chronically elevated.[1]

-Research in men shows that smart resistance training programs — heavy compound lifts, moderate volume, enough rest — can raise testosterone and growth hormone after workouts, while overly long or high-volume training without rest can push cortisol up and testosterone down.[2]
+A 2005 review in Sports Medicine reported that well-designed resistance training (heavy compound lifts, moderate volume, and adequate rest) can raise testosterone and growth hormone after workouts.
+It also noted that overly long or high-volume training without sufficient recovery can push cortisol up and shift the hormonal environment in an unhelpful direction over time.[2]
 In other words, to maximize your workouts with hormone focused strategies, you need to chase the right stress dose, not just more stress.

 How it works